-Secondary amenorrhea – When you miss your regular periods for 6 months or more, it is known as secondary amenorrhea.
+Secondary amenorrhea – When you miss your regular periods for six months or more, it is known as secondary amenorrhea.

 Causes of missing periods are different in teenagers and adults.
-For teenagers, causes include overactive thyroid gland, sudden weight gain or loss, pregnancy, anorexia, ovarian cysts and discontinuing birth control.
-In case of adults, causes could be pelvic inflammatory disease, pregnancy, menopause, premature ovarian failure, discontinuing birth control, menopause.
+For teens, causes include overactive thyroid gland, sudden weight gain or loss, pregnancy, anorexia, ovarian cysts and discontinuing birth control.
+In case of adults, causes could be pelvic inflammatory disease, pregnancy, menopause, premature ovarian failure, discontinuing birth control, and menopause.

 How Can We Help You?

 Apollo Clinic’s Specialty Menstrual Disorders Clinic is one of the finest in the country today.
-Our experienced gynecologists handle your menstrual disorders with utmost sensitivity while providing effective treatment.
+Our experienced Gynaecologyologyologists handle your menstrual disorders with utmost sensitivity while providing effective treatment.
 Your doctor will discuss in detail the symptoms you are experiencing, your family and medical history.
-Next your doctor may prescribe some tests to help with the diagnosis such as:
+Next, your doctor may prescribe some tests to help with the diagnosis such as: